 In both the U.S. and certain foreign jurisdictions, there have been, and continue to be, a number of legislative and regulatory changes to the health care system.
-Among policy makers and payors in the U.S. and elsewhere, there is significant interest in promoting changes in healthcare systems with the stated goals of containing healthcare costs, improving quality, and/or expanding access.
+Among policy makers and payers in the U.S. and elsewhere, there is significant interest in promoting changes in healthcare systems with the stated goals of containing healthcare costs, improving quality, and/or expanding access.
 In the U.S., the pharmaceutical industry has been a particular focus of these efforts and has been significantly affected by major legislative initiatives.
 In particular, on August 16, 2022, President Biden signed Public Law 117-169, commonly referred to as the Inflation Reduction Act of 2022 ("IRA"), which significantly impacts prescription drug costs and pricing.
 More specifically, the IRA for the first time allows the government to directly negotiate drug prices with manufacturers of certain "select drugs," creates inflation rebates for Medicare drugs whose price increases faster than the rate of inflation, benchmarked to 2021, and restructures the Medicare Prescription Drug (Part D) program in significant ways.
-The Department of Health and Human Services is working to implement these changes and to provide the necessary detail and clarity as to how they will be applied.
-Once implemented, the IRA drug price negotiation and inflation rebate provisions may materially and adversely affect the price we receive for any of our product candidates.

 There has been heightened governmental scrutiny in the U.S. of pharmaceutical pricing practices in light of the rising cost of prescription drugs and biologics.
-At a federal level, President Biden signed an Executive Order on July 9, 2021 and again on October 14, 2022, affirming the administration's policy to (i) support legislative reforms that would lower the prices of prescription drug and biologics, including by allowing Medicare to negotiate drug prices, by imposing inflation caps, and, by supporting the development and market entry of lower-cost generic drugs and biosimilars; (ii) support the enactment of a public health insurance option, and (iii) take further steps to reduce drug prices beyond the changes approved by Congress in the IRA.
-Among other things, the Executive Orders also direct HHS to provide a report on actions to combat excessive pricing of prescription drugs, enhance the domestic drug supply chain, reduce the price that the Federal government pays for drugs, and address price gouging in the industry; and directs the FDA to work with states and Indian Tribes that propose to develop section 804 Importation Programs in accordance with the Medicare Prescription Drug, Improvement, and Modernization Act of 2003, and the FDA's implementing regulations.
+At a federal level, President Biden signed an Executive Order on July 9, 2021 and again on October 14, 2022, affirming the administration's policy: (i) to support legislative reforms that would lower the prices of prescription drug and biologics, including by allowing Medicare to negotiate drug prices, by imposing inflation caps, and, by supporting the development and market entry of lower-cost generic drugs and biosimilars; (ii) to support the enactment of a public health insurance option, and (iii) to take further steps to reduce drug prices beyond the changes approved by Congress in the IRA.
+Among other things, the Executive Orders also direct HHS to provide a report on actions to combat excessive pricing of prescription drugs, enhance the domestic drug supply chain, reduce the price that the Federal government pays for drugs, and address price gouging in the industry.
+They also direct the FDA to work with states and Indian Tribes that propose to develop section 804 Importation Programs in accordance with the Medicare Prescription Drug, Improvement, and Modernization Act of 2003, and the FDA's implementing regulations.
 FDA released such implementing regulations on September 24, 2020, which went into effect on November 30, 2020, providing guidance for states to build and submit importation plans for drugs from Canada.
-If implemented, importation of drugs from Canada may materially and adversely affect the price we receive for any of our product candidates.
+In January 2024, the FDA authorized Florida's importation plan and is considering authorizing importation plans submitted by other states.
+Importation of drugs from Canada may materially and adversely affect the price we receive for any of our product candidates.